Guide: Your Optimal Free Prize Request in 2026

 Reminder of the counter-offer provided Shows that you kept your commitments

-If you do not have solid figures, do not improvise.
+If you don’t have solid numbers, don’t improvise.
 A precise return, even simple, is better than a pseudo marketing report.
-This is also the right time to note what truly motivated employees, especially if you seek to better reward employees in future operations without falling into a purely financial logic.
+This is also the right time to note what truly motivated employees, especially if you are looking to better reward employees in future operations without falling into a purely financial logic.

 Capitalizing While the Operation Is Still Fresh

-The debrief should take place within the week following.
+The debrief should take place within the week that follows.
 After a month, useful details disappear.
-After a quarter, you start almost from scratch.
+After a quarter, you almost start from scratch.

 Immediately record: